 Lilly: Here are 3 important things to consider:

 - Take time to really think about the life that you want.
 Dream big, set goals, and find a profession or set up a business that can give you the money and flexibility to make your dreams a reality.
 If you’re not plugged into your passion, you’re not going to be happy – running a business is hard, so it’s not worth it if you’re not doing something you love.

 - Set up a good support team who believes in you and what you do.
 Find a banker, lawyer, accountant, and mentor committed to your success.
 A team that will cheer you on when the times are good and willing to roll up their sleeves and jump in when you need them.

 - Know your strengths and weaknesses, and hire people who will balance you out.
 Surrounding yourself with diverse points of view is critical.
 Being able to embrace different perspectives will help you make smart, well-rounded decisions—people who can help you take the long view and keep your eye on the whole business.

 Lilly: Expansion!
-2022 will be our best year in company history; we just landed a new client and partnership, and I want to see where that goes.
+2022 will be our best year in company history.
+We just landed a new client and partnership, and I want to see where that goes.
 We have been in business for 32 years, but it still feels fresh.
-We continue to reinvent ourselves and are committed to continuous improvement.
+Also, we continue to reinvent ourselves and are committed to continuous improvement.
 The future looks bright.

 Read about more inspirational women business owners like Lilly Harris.